How to prevent osteoporosis after hysterectomy?

 What is the best calcium for osteoporosis?

-The most commonly used types of calcium are calcium carbonate and calcium citrate.
+The most commonly used calcium types are calcium carbonate and calcium citrate.
 Calcium carbonate is less expensive and may cause constipation, and people with low stomach acid may have difficulty absorbing this.

 Where calcium citrate usually costs more, it is also easier to absorb.
-Adding a calcium tablet to a glass with some vinegar is a little trick to see how easily your calcium dissolves.
+You can test how easily calcium dissolves by mixing a calcium tablet with vinegar in a glass.
 Be patient; this may take up to half an hour to dissolve.
 If it dissolves completely in the vinegar, then it will do the same in your body.

 3. Bad lifestyle habits that may cause osteoporosis

 Controlling bad lifestyle habits can make all the difference between weak and strong bones.
 The tiniest changes in your bone mass can immensely affect your overall bone health.
-Smoking and alcohol have an adverse effect on bone density.
+It is known that smoking and drinking alcohol negatively affect bone density.

-We discussed what you can do to prevent osteoporosis, now here are 5 things that you absolutely shouldn’t do.
+After discussing what you can do to prevent osteoporosis, here are 5 things you absolutely shouldn’t do.

 - A sedentary lifestyle is disastrous for your bones.
 When you are inactive, you will lose muscle mass and strength.
 As there is no strain from the muscles on your bones, they will not get the signal that they need to make more bone.
 This will lead to bone loss and, eventually, osteoporosis.